Skip to main content

 Challenges:

-Whereas Sindh, one of the four provinces of Pakistan has the highest number of the out of schools children.
-At the moment there are around 7.5 million children in Sindh who are out of schools due to multiple reasons.
-However, poverty and socioeconomic inequality are one of the main reasons as far as out of schools children in Sindh is concerned.
+Whereas Sindh, one of the four provinces of Pakistan, has the highest number of out-of-school children.
+At the moment, there are around 7.5 million children in Sindh who are out of school due to multiple reasons.
+However, poverty and socioeconomic inequality are among the main reasons as far as out-of-school children in Sindh are concerned.

 2. Quality of Education: While enrollment rates have improved in some regions of Pakistan, the quality of education still remains a concern.
 Outdated curricula, inadequately trained teachers, and a lack of educational resources contribute to a subpar learning experience.
 Pakistan spends a very meagre amount of only 2% of the total Gross Domestic Product (GDP).
 Whereas, advanced countries of the world spend around 8% to 10% of their total GDP.

-Another major factor in the low quality education system in Pakistan is of the massive corruption especially in Sindh province.
-Selection of incompetent officials, purchasing of low quality material, lack of accountability, ignorance of the federal and provincial governments, and outdated audit system are some of the common reasons that cause massive corruption and low quality education.
+Another major factor in the low-quality education system in Pakistan is the massive corruption, especially in Sindh province.
+Selection of incompetent officials, purchasing of low-quality material, lack of accountability, ignorance of the federal and provincial governments, and an outdated audit system are some of the common reasons that cause massive corruption and low-quality education.

 3. Gender Disparities: Gender inequality persists, with girls often facing cultural and societal barriers to education.
-SDG-4 emphasizes gender equality in education, and Pakistan must address these deep-rooted biases for meaningful progress.
+SDG-4 emphasises gender equality in education, and Pakistan must address these deep-rooted biases for meaningful progress.

-Girls have very limited opportunities as far as provision of the quality education is concerned.
-There are multiple factors including lack of separate schools for girls, poverty, tribal beliefs, and cultural values that hinder equal access to education for girls.
+Girls have very limited opportunities as far as the provision of the quality education is concerned.
+There are multiple factors, including a lack of separate schools for girls, poverty, tribal beliefs, and cultural values, that hinder equal access to education for girls.

-Girls living inside rural areas of Pakistan particularly Sindh, Balochistan and Khyber Pakhtoonkhowa (KPK) are still being deprived of the basic right of education.
+Girls living inside rural areas of Pakistan, particularly Sindh, Balochistan and Khyber Pakhtunkhwa (KPK) are still being deprived of the basic right of education.
 Similarly, there are a few universities for girls in Pakistan.

-4. Infrastructure and Facilities: Insufficient school infrastructure, including lack of proper classrooms, sanitation facilities, and safe learning environments, hampers the overall educational experience and contributes to dropout rates.
-In rural areas of Pakistan around 90% to 95% schools lack basic facilities including lack of proper infrastructure.
+4. Infrastructure and Facilities: Insufficient school infrastructure, including a lack of proper classrooms, sanitation facilities, and safe learning environments, hampers the overall educational experience and contributes to dropout rates.
+In rural areas of Pakistan, around 90% to 95% schools lack basic facilities, including a lack of proper infrastructure.

-5. Massive Level Corruption: Every year Pakistan seeks billions of rupees of loan and aid from international organisations including IMF, UNO, ADB, and US Aid.
-The reason behind getting this aid and loan is due meagre 2% budget allocation of the total GDP.
-However, this huge amount of money instead of spending on education goes into the deep pockets of the corrupt bureaucrats and ministers.
+5. Massive Level Corruption: Every year, Pakistan seeks billions of rupees of loans and aid from international organisations, including the IMF, UNO, ADB, and US Aid.
+The reason behind getting this aid and loan is due to the meagre 2% budget allocation of the total GDP.
+However, this huge amount of money, instead of being spent on education, goes into the deep pockets of the corrupt bureaucrats and ministers.

-6. Ineffective Assessment & Grading System: Pakistan, particularly Sindh province has an ineffective assessment and corrupt grading system.
-It is an open secret that Boards of Intermediate and Secondary Education in Sindh sell grades and marks to influential candidates.
-Unfortunately, this practice is also observed in many public and private sector universities where degrees are being awarded to ineligible and incompetent graduates if they offer bribes or use political sources.
+6. Ineffective Assessment & Grading System: Pakistan, particularly Sindh province, has an ineffective assessment and corrupt grading system.
+It is an open secret that the Boards of Intermediate and Secondary Education (BISEs) in Sindh sell grades and marks to influential candidates.
+Unfortunately, this practice is also observed in many public and private sector universities where degrees are being awarded to ineligible and incompetent graduates if they offer bribes or use political influence.

-In Sindh there are around 24000 primary level schools which are either closed or have only single classroom.
+In Sindh, there are around 24000 primary-level schools which are either closed or have only a single classroom.
 Moreover, most of the rural area schools are single-teacher schools.

 Opportunities: